Boomerang Generation

-Boomerang Generation, in Western culture, is the generation of young adults graduating high school and college in the 21st century.
+In Western culture the Boomerang Generation refers to the generation of young adults graduating from high school and college in the 21st century.
 They are so named for the percentage of whom choose to share a home with their parents after previously living on their own—thus boomeranging back to their parents' residence.
 This arrangement can take many forms, ranging from situations that mirror the high dependency of pre-adulthood to highly independent, separate-household arrangements.

 The term can be used to indicate only those members of this age-set that actually do return home, not the whole generation.
 In as much as home-leaving practices differ by economic class, the term is most meaningfully applied to members of the middle class.